 The pre-contemplators were not interested in seeking information in contrast to contemplators.
 Making a commitment – for those in the action stage – seemed to be the most highly rated activity.
-The self-reevaluation became important for both groups who were in contemplation and action stages.
+The self-reevaluation became important for both groups who were in the contemplation and action stages.
 And, those in the action stage valued high being rewarded and getting outside help too.
 Finally, those in the maintenance stage rated high in coping skills such as substitution and stimulus control but, interestingly, not public support and being rewarded.
 Both maintenance stage strategies seemed to be useful in the action stage as well.

 They also added more evidence to their previous percentage distributions of different stages in a population: 40% each in pre-contemplation and contemplation stages, and less than 20% in the preparation stage.
-These proportions seem to vary by countries; for example, 70% of Germany’s smokers were in the pre-contemplation stage.
+These proportions seem to vary by country; for example, 70% of Germany’s smokers were in the pre-contemplation stage.

 Self-efficacy, temptation, and stages of change

 Our perceived ability to do a certain task will increase the chances of doing that task, according to Albert Bandura’s self-efficacy theory which was formulated in 1977.
-Research has shown this self-efficacy construct even predicts the likelihood of engaging in a certain behaviour/task including smoking.
+Research has shown this self-efficacy construct even predicts the likelihood of engaging in a certain behavior/task including smoking.
 This association does not change with the type of measuring scale indicating how robust and powerful this construct is.

-This study found that the study participants travelled through different stages of change at different speeds and different directions.
-For example, while some contemplators moved forward to the action stage, another group stepped backwards to the pre-contemplative stage – even some stalled at the same stage.
+This study found that the study participants traveled through different stages of change at different speeds and different directions.
+For example, while some contemplators moved forward to the action stage, another group stepped backward to the pre-contemplative stage – even some stalled at the same stage.
 I drew the following graph using mean scores shown in their paper; we can appreciate how temptation and self-efficacy mean scores changed with the stage of change among smokers.